 Garmin Fenix 6 Pro versus Apple Watch Series 5: alternative options

 Both the Apple Watch Series 5 and the Garmin Fenix 6 Pro are formidable fitness smartwatches and if you are considering either purchasing your first multi-sport smartwatch or upgrading from your current one, you should give both a serious thought.

 However, there are other options to consider.

-Garmin has other options as well, like the Garmin Forerunner 945, Garmin Forerunner 645 or the Garmin Forerunner 245, with prices ranging from £250 to £520.
-All these Garmin watches have similar interfaces to the Fenix 6 Series but are also lighter and cheaper (although also less rugged or stylish) than the F6 Pro.
+Garmin has other multi-sport watch options, such as the Garmin Forerunner 945 or the Garmin Forerunner 245, all very competent on their own terms.
+All Garmin watches have similar interfaces to the Fenix 6 Series, but Forerunners are lighter and cheaper (comparatively) than the Fenix 6 Pro.
 While they are primarily for runners, as the names suggest, via the Connect IQ store, their functionality can be beefed up.
 They're all excellent fitness wearables.

-Now that the Apple Watch Series 5 has been launched, you can get hold of the Series 4 Watch for cheaper, around £450 at Argos at the moment.
-The Apple Series 4 Watch is not dissimilar in functionality from the Series 5 Watch, battery life being even less impressive, but it is thinner and lighter than the Series 5.
+On the other hand, as newer and newer Apple Watch iterations are being announced, you can get hold of 'older' models for cheaper.
+The Apple Watch Series 4 is not dissimilar in functionality from the Series 5 Watch, battery life being even less impressive, but it is thinner and lighter than the Series 5.

-Those looking for a simpler running watch should consider the Fitbit Ionic or the brand new Fitbit Versa 2, which is only £200 and has built-in Alexa voice assistant functionality, a crisp touchscreen, up to five day battery life, 24/7 heart rate tracking and, of course, access to Fitbit's fun and useful app, and wide range of social challenges.
+Those looking for a simpler running watch should consider the Fitbit Charge 4 or the brand new Fitbit Versa 3, the latter which has built-in GPS, tow smart assistants, a crisp touchscreen, up to a week battery life, 24/7 heart rate tracking and, of course, access to Fitbit's fun and useful app, and wide range of social challenges.